choe220/bloomburrow/content/Culture/Moonstone.md

-Moonstone is a rare, **luminous mineral** found in meteorites that fall from the sky during significant celestial events.
+Moonstone is a rare, luminous mineral found in meteorites that fall from the sky during significant celestial events.
 The [[Batfolk]] believe these meteorites are tears of the moon, falling to [[Valley]] during the [[Lunar Paean]] or other cosmic disturbances.

-Buried in Ancient Ruins – Some moonstones are said to have been forged into weapons long ago, before the [[War of Cinders]].
+Buried in Ancient Ruins - Some moonstones are said to have been forged into weapons long ago, before the [[War of Cinders]].
 Squirrelfolk whisper of forgotten crypts where moonstone blades still gleam in the dark.